ipetkov/crane/README.md

 second derivation is built, this time using the real source files, which also imports the cargo artifacts generated in the first step.

+This pattern can be used with any arbitrary sequence of commands, regardless of whether those commands are running additional lints, performing code coverage analysis, or even generating types from a model schema.
 Let's take a look at two examples at how very similar configurations can give us very different behavior!

 ### Example One